-This page describes the support available to schools and settings to support the needs of CYP who may need support due to either mental or physical ill health or disability.
+This page describes the support available to schools to support the needs of CYP who may need support due to either mental or physical ill health or disability.

 The local authority and schools have a statutory duty to make the necessary arrangements to provide ongoing education for children who, due to their medical condition, are unable to attend school for a period of time.

 The Medical Education Service team provide short-term education to help schools and settings to provide continuity in education when a child or young people has been absent from school for 15 days or more due to a physical or mental health need.
 The medical education service is not an Alternative Provision nor a long term solution.
 If it is likely that a child or young person will be out of education for a long period due to a medical need further discussions will take place between the school and the Local Authority regarding a longer term plan.

 The Medical Education Service is also able to provide advice and support to schools to fulfil their responsibility towards medical students on their roll.
 This may include education plans whilst off school and advice towards supporting reintegration back to school.
 If a school notices signs that a child or young person is at risk of not attending school due to medical reasons measures will need to be put in place to prevent this from happening.
 The medical education service can offer advice to schools around what these measures should look like.